opendatadiscovery/odd-collector/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 # odd-collector
-ODD Collector is a lightweight service which gathers metadata from all your data sources.
+ODD Collector is a lightweight service that gathers metadata from all your data sources.

 To learn more about collector types and ODD Platform's architecture, [read the documentation](https://docs.opendatadiscovery.org/architecture).